yunusmi/sms_server/readme.md

 <h1>SMS server for sending messages using GSM modem</h1>

 <p>This application allows you to send text SMS and flash messages from your server with a connected GSM modem to recipients by phone number.
 The application also logs the sent messages and results, and displays them in the console in a beautiful and convenient way.
-The application is written in JavaScript via NodeJS & Express framework, and also uses the serialport-gsm library to access the connected USB devices via NodeJS.
+The application is written in JavaScript via NodeJS & <a href="https://www.npmjs.com/package/express" target="_blank">Express</a> framework, and also uses the <a href="https://www.npmjs.com/package/serialport-gsm" target="_blank">serialport-gsm</a> library to access the connected USB devices via NodeJS.
 The application can be used both for monolithic applications and in a microservice architecture.</p>
 <h2>Example of work</h2>

 <p>This application makes it easy to send a message from your configured with this application server with connected GSM modem.
 To send a message, you need to send a POST request in JSON format from your application to your configured server.
 Example of the request:</p>